explodinggradients/ragas/docs/getstarted/evaluation.md

 ## Evaluation

-Running the evalutation is as simple as calling evaluate on the `Dataset` with the metrics of your choice.
+Running the evaluation is as simple as calling evaluate on the `Dataset` with the metrics of your choice.

 ```{code-block} python
 :caption: evaluate using sample dataset